IkigaiLabsETH/satoshis/GROK420.md

 ## Key Features

-### **BTC Outperformance Detection (CORE PURPOSE)**
+### **MSTR vs BTC Focus (CORE PURPOSE)**
-- **Primary Goal:** All analytics, reports, and sentiment summaries are designed to help users identify assets (altcoins, stocks, etc.) that are outperforming Bitcoin (BTC) over various timeframes (24h, 7d, YTD, etc.).
+- **Primary Goal:** All analytics, reports, and sentiment summaries are designed to help users identify assets that outperform Bitcoin (BTC), starting with **MSTR (MicroStrategy) - the ultimate Bitcoin proxy stock**.
+- **Default Analysis:** The system automatically starts with MSTR vs BTC analysis when users first visit, providing immediate insights into the premier Bitcoin proxy stock.
+- **MSTR Advantages:** MSTR offers Bitcoin exposure with stock market benefits, institutional access, and often outperforms BTC due to leverage effects and market dynamics.
-- **GM Market Report:** Every "gm" or market summary query automatically checks and displays which tracked assets are beating BTC, making outperformance the centerpiece of the daily briefing.
+- **GM Market Report:** Every "gm" or market summary query automatically checks and displays which tracked assets are beating BTC, with MSTR prominently featured.
 - **Flexible Periods:** Users can request outperformance tables for 24h, 7d, YTD, or all periods, and the system will only fetch extra data if explicitly asked, protecting against API rate limits.
-- **Narrative Integration:** X sentiment and narrative analysis always highlight the context and stories behind BTC outperformance, not just price moves.
+- **Narrative Integration:** X sentiment and narrative analysis always highlight the context and stories behind BTC outperformance, with special focus on MSTR's Bitcoin strategy.

 ### **Other Features**
 - Real-time BTC price and network stats